🌍 Your knowledge portal

 Quick Summary

 CATL announces commercial sodium-ion battery production.
-Cheaper, safer, and lithium-free — this technology could revolutionize EVs, energy storage, and global geopolitics.
+Cheaper, safer, and lithium-free — this technology could revolutionize EVs, energy storage, and global.

 The lithium era may be coming to an end.
 CATL (Contemporary Amperex Technology Co., Ltd.), the world's largest battery manufacturer, announced in March 2026 the start of large-scale commercial production of sodium-ion batteries — a technology that promises to be cheaper, safer, and infinitely more abundant than the lithium-ion batteries that have dominated the market for two decades.